 Topics to be covered:

-To take part in this webinar session you will need:
+To take part in this online session you will need:

 We recommend you have:

-This Webinar will look at the emergence of the Soho bebop scene, a form of modern jazz, and the culture that formed around the music between 1945 and 1950.
+This two-hour online short course will look at the emergence of the Soho bebop scene, a form of modern jazz, and the culture that formed around the music between 1945 and 1950.